Programs and Services

 The Northwest Territories has 33 communities that are designated authorities, hamlets, villages or cities located in 5 regions.

-Contributions to support community organized searches for missing persons.
+Funding to support community organized searches for missing persons in the Northwest Territories (NWT).

 MACA’s Consumer Affairs Office deals with the concerns of anyone who buys or uses goods or services in the Northwest Territories.